FactomProject/Testing/examples/go/poloniex/README.md

 ###### Install Golang

-Download [the latest version of go](https://golang.org/dl/).
+Download [the latest version of Go](https://golang.org/dl/).
 This example uses 64 bit Linux and 1.5.1 is the latest version.
 ```
 sudo tar -C /usr/local -xzf go1.5.1.linux-amd64.tar.gz
 ```

-On Mac, [installing go this way](http://www.cyberciti.biz/faq/installing-go-programming-language-on-mac-os-x/) should work.
+On Mac, [installing Go this way](http://www.cyberciti.biz/faq/installing-go-programming-language-on-mac-os-x/) should work.

 ###### Setup Paths

-Put the go binary directory in you path.
+Put the Go binary directory in you path.
 Open the file `~/.profile` and add these lines to the bottom.
 If they are not exact, then your Linux may not be bootable.
 ```
 export PATH=$PATH:/usr/local/go/bin